 Almost every listener of music are used to listen to stereo (or mono from small devices).
 Like being to a concert a distant from the scene.
 They does not know they can listen to music as being on the stage with the musicians playing all around.
 That is like listen to surround mixes!
-Getting a system for playing surround music is now a lot easier after wireless speakers has arrived!
+Getting a system for playing surround music is now a lot easier after wireless speakers for surround systems has arrived!

 Does so few music hear music in 5.1 because there isn’t so much released in 5.1 or doesn’t much been published in 5.1 because so few want to hear it?

 As what came first?
 The chicken or the egg … Here it has enormous significance that most people don’t hear music in 5.1 because their favorite band often does not make music in that quality.